 “She was gazing back at that late Victorian and Edwardian golden age of tale-telling across a vast gulf: not only the years during which her own earlier life had ended up as wreckage, but also the first world war, which had smashed the social fabric of belief, status and social convention.”

 Dinesen can see that vanished country as if through a telescope: she describes it in minute and loving detail, even the more unpleasant sides of it – the provincialism; the snobbery; the inturned, stifled lives – but she can’t return to it except through storytelling.
 It’s lost to all but words.
 There’s a vein of stoic, clear-eyed nostalgia running through her work, and, despite the ironic distance she often assumes, the elegiac tone is never far away.

 Nevertheless, what pleasure she must have felt in the process; and what pleasure she has provided for her many readers, over time.
 Seven Gothic Tales is the opening act of a remarkable writing career, one that placed Dinesen on the list of essential twentieth-century authors.
 As James Joyce invokes Daedalus the maze-maker at the end of A Portrait of the Artist as a Young Man – “Old father, old artificer” – so many readers and writers might invoke Dinesen: “Old mother, old tale-spinner, stand me now and ever in good stead.”

 And from those Life magazine photographs, her enigmatic, ornamented skeleton self with the living eyes gallantly returns our gaze.

-Margaret Atwood is a novelist and author of The Handmaid’s Tale.
-She also writes for The Guardian newspaper.
+MARGARET ATWOOD is an acclaimed Canadian author of bestselling The Handmaid’s Tale.
+She writes for The Guardian.